ori-community/wotw-docs/content/docs/seedlang/index.md

 ##### Notes

-Controls the text alignment, which will only matter on multiline messages. `Alignment::Justify` exists but we're not sure if it works.
+Controls the text alignment, which will only matter on multiline messages. `Justify` exists but we're not sure if it works.

 For most cases you may prefer to use [`set_message_screen_position`](#set_message_screen_position)

-Defaults to `Alignment::Center`.
+Defaults to `Center`.

 See [Alignments](#alignments) for possible values.